stefanneamtu/Two-Token-AMM---Near/README.md

 #### Metadata Structure

-The `Metadata` struct stores the address of the token name, the ticker symbol and the decimals.
+The `Metadata` struct stores the address of the token name, the ticker symbol, and the decimals.
 The definition is as follows:

 ```rust